SAIKIRANN226/AWS_DevOps_Notes/Terraform/Session-37.md

 In last session we completed till "Launch-template" now it is the continuation of "Auto-scaling"

 ### Rolling update
-- For example we have 4 instances are there now
+- For example we have 4 instances rightnow.
-- 4 new instances should be created and replace the old instances
+- And 4 new instances should be created and replace with the old instances.
 - How the strategy will be followed here ?
-- 1 new instance will create and once it is up, then old instance 1 will be deleted, this can lead to no down time.
+- 1 new instance will create, once it is up, then 1 old instance will be deleted (no down time here)
-- Similarly like for 2nd,3rd and 4th instances also
+- Similarly like for 2nd,3rd and 4th instances also.
-- This whole process we call "instance_refresh" so we used this syntax in the code
 - We have many strategies, but rolling is the famous.

 ### Target deregistration
-If 1 instance is handling some requests, and later got terminated due to traffic decrease, then deregistration process will start, for example in a company if a employee got terminated, they cannot relieve him on the spot, they need to complete few formalities like did he completed his pending work or not ? did we settled him, did he serviced notice period or not etc.
+If 1 instance is handling some requests, and later got terminated due to traffic decrease, then deregistration process will start, for example in a company if a employee got terminated, they cannot relieve him on the spot, they need to complete few formalities like did he completed his pending work or not ? did we settled him or not ? did he served notice period or not ? etc. Same for the instances also.

+### Web component
+- First create security group and then "Web_ALB" here listener is 443 and rule should be if anybody enter "web-dev.daws76s.online" our website should open.
+Before creating listener, you need to create certificate that is HTTS, there should be a domain for certificate, so create domain on "*.daws76s.online" and attach this certificate to listener.
+Go through 07-acm in VS.
+- You need to validate the domain, so aws will give you "CNAME name & CNAME value" using this you need to create a record in whichever domain you are using like we are using "hostinger" or in "aws" or some other, you can only create records if you have those particular domains login credentials only.
+- Give access from internet since it is 443

 ### Points to remember
 - In launch-template we have version, if we want to release a new version of the catalogue, then new version of